 This interdisciplinary science focuses on studies of anatomical variability in humans, their ancestors, and their close relatives and integrates physical anthropology with medicine and new morphological analysis methods from biomathematics, computer science and bioengineering for the purpose of applications in the academic, clinical, industrial, and private & public research sectors.

 It uses medical imaging and other 3D-digitisation approaches, computer visualisation, software programming and modelling for application areas as diverse as hominoid development and growth, evolutionary biology, human origins, early detection of diseases, orthodontics, planning of surgical intervention, forensics, Rapid Prototyping, and teaching.

-EVAN also built two lines of VA infrastructure: A software to facilitate form and shape analysis of biological objects (EVAN Toolbox – ET), and an archive to provide 3D volume and surface data of such objects (EVAN Archive).
+EVAN also produced infrastructure: A software to facilitate form and shape analysis of biological objects (EVAN Toolbox – ET), and an archive to provide 3D volume and surface data of such objects (EVAN Archive).